jack-mcveigh/conways-game-of-life/README.md

 	* Explore SDL2.

 ## To Do
+	* Add different modes:
+		1. Random (Default)
+		2. Patterns - Known groups like Gliders.
+		3. Drawing - Allow user to select cells with mouse click/drag.

-	* Add paterns.
-Currently just creates random cells following the below rules:
+		- Currently only random is implemented with the below rules:
 			1. Middle region of the grid.
-(50% of the board centered in the middle.)
+(25% of the board centered in the middle.)
-		2. Each cell in the region has a 1/5th chance of being alive to start.
+			2. Each cell in the region has a probability that it will spawn in the alive state.
+The default is 25% but can be changed using the "-p" flag.

 ---